 After graduation, she moved to Toronto to attend the School of Design at Ryerson University, and then got a job as a commercial designer.
 That’s where she says she learned the importance of good lighting.

-In the early 1990s, she was invited to appear on a local morning show in Toronto to talk about decorating.
-She was such a hit that she became a regular for the next 9 years.
+In the early ’90s she appeared on a local morning show in Toronto to talk about decorating.
+She was such a hit, she became a regular for 9 years.

 “I went into TV kicking and screaming,” she says, adding that dressing up and working in front of a camera is the part she likes least about the gig.
 “If I could do the show in a pair of cutoffs and a T-shirt, I probably would.”

-She was determined to keep the show “real:”
+She was determined to keep her show “real:”

 “What puts ours in a different niche from a lot of the other shows is that they say things like, ‘We’ve got 24 hours to renovate, and we’re doing it for $50!’
 I mean, think about it: If you’re going to do a renovation, or just attempt to fix up an area in your house, you don’t give yourself 24 hours.”

-She answered some questions for the St. Petersburg Times, including:
+She answered some questions for an interview with the St. Petersburgh Times, such as…

 Q: What should people get rid of?